gristlekinginc/metsci-site-v2/docs/tutorial-basics/008-configure-a-device.md

 ---
-sidebar_position: 7
+sidebar_position: 8
-title: Configure a LoRaWAN Sensor
 ---

 # Configure a LoRaWAN Sensor

 Ok, you just got a new sensor in the mail.
-It came with a `DevEUI`, `AppEUI`, `AppKey` and maybe some other fancy stuff.
+It came with an `DevEUI`, `AppEUI`, `AppKey` and maybe some other fancy stuff.

+You've added it to your [MetSci Console](https://console.meteoscientific.com/front/) following the [Add A Device tutorial](/docs/tutorial-basics/005-adding-a-device.md), but...

-It's set to fire off a packet every 4 hours, but you want to test it by running it every minute.
+It's set to fire off a packet every 4 hours.
+You want to test it by running it every minute.
 How do you configure it?

 Some devices have bluetooth (`BLE`) connectivity.
 The manufacturer will have a config app you can use, and it'll usually be pretty easy.